dettweilerjs/dettweilerjs.github.io/_posts/2020-05-16-joy-and-other-mythical-creatures.md

 Speak friend and enter, but beware:
 This zoo is not logical.
 Nothing
 Is on display for your amusement.
-(for indeed, Nothing is amusing)
+(for indeed, Nothing is very amusing)

 Here there be dragons to discover,
-Joy and other mythical creatures,
+Joy and other mythical creatures
 Truly dangerous.
 You might not survive.

 If you flounder in seas of symbols